Alvi Ahmed

 Alvi Ahmed (আলভী আহমেদ) is a Bangladeshi director and script writer in both television and cinema.
 He has directed around 100 dramas and a full-length feature film.
 He was nominated several times for the "Meril Prothom Alo Awards".
 In 2015, his directed film "U-Turn" got released in more than 80 movie theatres around the country.
 He is a translator.
 He has also translated some stories and novels of the famous Japanese writer Haruki Murakami.

 Early life and education

 Alvi Ahmed was born on 11 October 1980 in the District of Gopalgonj, Bangladesh.
 He is the son of Mr. Nawsher Ali and Mrs. Jahanara Begum.

-He has completed his secondary and higher secondary education from Barishal Cadet College.
-In 2005, Alvi graduated as an electrical engineer from Bangladesh University of Engineering and Technology (BUET).
+He has completed his secondary and higher secondary education from Barishal Cadet College.He is an ex-cadet of the 16th batch of the institution(Cadet Number 821).He was in Sher-e-Bangla(Green)house.In 2005, Alvi graduated as an electrical engineer from Bangladesh University of Engineering and Technology (BUET).
 He was married to Jinat Hossain in 2016.

 Film

 In 2015, Alvi Ahmed finished working on his first Bangla movie U-Turn.
 Several Bangladeshi actors like Misha Sawdagor, Moutushi Biswas, Shahiduzzaman Selim, Shipan Mitra, Irfan Sazzad, Airin Sultana worked under his production.
 The movie was released in more than 80 movie theatres nationwide.